Jalandhara: Birth

-In the Shiva temple, when Indra and Brihaspati were going towards Mount Kailasha to meet Shiva, their way was blocked by a naked yogi with matted hair and a radiant face.
-The yogi was Shiva himself, who had taken the form to test the knowledge of Indra and Brihaspati.
-Indra did not recognize the yogi and was infuriated at the fact that the man was not moving out of their way.
-Indra asked him to move, but the man did not budge.
-After not receiving a response, Indra became enraged and threatened him with his thunderbolt.
-Upon this action Indra's arm, became paralysed and Shiva neutralised the thunderbolt.
-Shiva became angry upon this action of Indra and his eyes turned red, frightening Indra.
-The anger caused his third eye to open, nearly killing Indra.
-Brihaspati recognised Shiva and prayed to him, requesting him to pardon Indra.
-To avoid killing Indra, Shiva sent the fire from his eye towards the ocean and upon meeting with the ocean it assumed the form of a boy.
-The boy cried terribly, which caused Brahma to descend from his abode.
-The ocean told Brahma that he did not know where the boy came from.
-Brahma then told him that the boy would one day become the emperor of the asuras, that he could only be killed by Shiva, and that after his death, he would return to third eye.
+According to the Shiva Purana, when Indra and Brihaspati journeyed to Mount Kailasha to meet Shiva, their path was blocked by a naked yogi with matted hair and a radiant countenance.
+Unbeknownst to them, the yogi was Shiva himself, who had assumed this form to test their wisdom.
+Failing to recognise the deity, an infuriated Indra demanded that the man move out of their way.
+When the yogi remained motionless and silent, Indra's rage escalated, and he threatened him with his thunderbolt.

+Upon this action, Indra's arm instantly became paralysed, and Shiva neutralised the thunderbolt.
+Furious at Indra's arrogance, Shiva's eyes turned crimson with rage, terrifying the king of the gods.
+This intense fury caused his third eye to open, unleashing a force that nearly incinerated Indra.
+Recognizing the supreme deity, Brihaspati immediately interceded, praying to Shiva and imploring him to pardon Indra.
+To spare Indra's life, Shiva redirected the destructive fire from his third eye toward the ocean.
+Upon striking the water, the celestial energy manifested into a crying boy.
+His piercing cries caused Brahma to descend from his abode.
+The ocean confessed to Brahma that he did not know the origin of the child.
+Brahma then prophesied that the boy would grow to become the emperor of the asuras, destined to be invulnerable to all except Shiva, and that upon his death, his energy would return to the deity's third eye.